 So, now that we’re much more comfortable with dabbling in the DIY bread department, it might be time to give sourdough-making a real shot.
-And to make the seemingly daunting task as approachable as possible, how about we do it all in our handy-dandy air fryer?
+And to make the seemingly daunting task as approachable as possible, how about we do it all in our handy-dandy, clean air fryer?
 Yes, that’s right, our beloved kitchen appliance that does it all can do this one, too.
 (Way to overachieve, air fryer.)

 Read on to learn how to make sourdough in your air fryer in just a few simple steps so you can *finally* enjoy bakery-worthy bread at a moment's notice.

 How to make sourdough bread in an air fryer

 While making sourdough isn’t exactly difficult, it does require a little bit of patience and the right ingredients.
 So, let’s break it down.

 1. Prepare the dough.
 Of course, the foundation of any good sourdough bread is a quality starter, aka the natural leaving agent created by process of fermentation (this is what gives the loaf its distinct tangy flavor and bubbly texture, not to mention its impressive sourdough benefits).
 One of the easiest ways to make a starter is by using active dry yeast that you can pick up at the store.
 But if you can’t get your hands on some, don’t worry.
 Here’s exactly how to make a sourdough starter from scratch without any yeast.